COVID-19 pandemic in Wyoming: Governor's Task Force and Wyoming Hunger Initiative

 On March 17, 2020, Wyoming Governor Mark Gordon "announced the creation of five task forces designed to tackle the effects of the spreading coronavirus", and condemned hoarding in the state.

 First Lady Jennie Gordon spearheaded the Wyoming Hunger Initiative to give much needed resources to nonprofits throughout the state.
 In May 2020 $40,000 was contributed to this fund to organizations such as the Wyoming Food Bank as well as to mobile food banks throughout the state.

 Impact on the Wyoming business community

 Industries have had varying responses, with energy companies in the state trying to balance safety with continued productivity by imposing quarantine and travel restrictions.
-In April and May 2020 the Wyoming Business Council hosted a series of webinars for business owners to help them transition to re-opening their businesses.
+In 2020, the Wyoming Business Council hosted a series of webinars for business owners to help them transition to re-opening their businesses.

 On May 27, 2020, it was reported that the state of Wyoming would lose $1.5 billion in revenue due to COVID-19.
 Since Wyoming is one of seven states with no income tax multiple proposals were shared to address this revenue shortage such as spending cuts.